What you think you might know about personal loans might not be true. Find out to see if you’ve been believing in a personal loans myth.

 6. I Should Turn to a Moneylender If I Don’t Meet the Minimum Income

 Most banks advertise a minimum income of S$30,000 annually (higher for foreigners) in order for an applicant to qualify for a personal loan.
-But many local banks offer their personal loan products to locals with a salary of S$20,000 annually and above, such as the OCBC Fixed Repayment loan.
+But many local banks offer their personal loan products to locals with a salary of S$20,000 annually and above.
 So before you run off to a moneylender that would charge you exorbitant interest rates, ensure that you’ve done your homework and spoken with bank representatives.